We explain the basics behind fixed income investments and corporate bonds

 A bond with a $100 face value and a 5% coupon, paid semi-annually will provide two payments of $2.50 each year.

 Note: In general, a riskier company will issue bonds that have a higher coupon than a less risky company.

 The asset class that includes bonds is ‘fixed income’.

 It is true that many bonds have a coupon that is fixed.
-However, some have a ‘floating’ coupon pegged to an industry benchmark and offer investors a fixed margin above that benchmark.
+However, some have a ‘floating’ coupon which pegged to an industry benchmark.
+These floating-rate bonds offer investors a fixed margin above that benchmark.